turingschool/curriculum/source/projects/contact_manager.markdown

 end
 ```

 This is horrible!
 All that setup, just because we want to test the redirect?
-Right there's no way around it.
+Right now there's no way around it.
 Maybe we can figure out a better way later.

 Ok, the test fails, because it doesn't know about the `companies_path`.
 That's because we replaced all of the application's routes with just a single route in the before filter, and now we're trying to refer to one of the existing routes.